rackerlabs/support-how-to/content/how-to/cloud-servers/serving-your-domain-from-a-rackspace-cloud-server/index.md

 -   **ns.rackspace.com**
 -   **ns2.rackspace.com**

 You can direct DNS queries for your domain to the Rackspace name servers by changing the name servers at your registrar.
-You will still need to manage and renew your domain subscription through the original domain registrar.

-**Notes**:
+You still need to manage and renew your domain subscription through the original domain registrar.

--   <span>For most domains, DNS propagation can take up to 48 hours.</span>
+**Note**: For most domains, DNS propagation can take up to 48 hours.